Generalized Least Squares Kernelized Tensor Factorization: Introduction

+To overcome the limitations of standard low-rank methods, a large body of work integrates smoothness constraints/regularizations.
+Examples include total variation (TV) and quadratic variation (QV)-regularized tensor decompositions~\cite{yokota2016smooth}, graph-constrained matrix and tensor learning methods~\cite{rao2015collaborative,bahadori2014fast,yu2016learning,wang2018traffic}, as well as autoregressive (AR)-regularized MF~\cite{yu2016temporal}, TF~\cite{xiong2010temporal}, and TC~\cite{chen2021low}.
+These models are typically optimized using gradient-based schemes, often with closed-form sub-updates embedded within gradient descent (GD) loops, resulting in a per-iteration complexity on the order of $\mathcal{O}\left(\sum_{d=1}^D\left(R I_d\right)^2\right)$.
+More efficient iterative solvers such as conjugate gradient (CG) have also been explored~\cite{rao2015collaborative} and often converge in fewer iterations.

-To overcome this issue, smoothness constraints or regularizations are frequently integrated into low-rank frameworks.
-Examples include total variation (TV) and quadratic variation (QV)-regularized tensor decompositions \cite{yokota2016smooth}, graph-constrained matrix \cite{rao2015collaborative} and tensor learning \cite{bahadori2014fast,yu2016learning,wang2018traffic}, and autoregressive modeling regularized methods for both matrix \cite{yu2016temporal} and tensor completion \cite{xiong2010temporal,chen2021low}.
-While these smoothness-constrained models effectively capture global, low-frequency structures, they often fail to account for high-frequency, locally varying dependencies.
-In practice, the residuals of such approximations exhibit local correlations that reflect rapid variations---for example, sudden drops in traffic speed due to incidents or sharp edges in digital images.
-Capturing these local variations within a single low-rank model may require a substantial increase in rank, leading to prohibitive computational costs \cite{yokota2016smooth}.
-Addressing this limitation demands frameworks that can jointly capture both global and local structures in a computationally efficient manner.
+Despite the effectiveness in modeling global and low-frequency/long-range structures, smoothness-constrained low-rank approaches often struggle to capture high-frequency, locally varying dependencies~\cite{sang2012full}.
+The residuals of low-rank approximations commonly exhibit short-scale, structured correlations that reflect rapid variations.
+Examples include sudden drops in traffic speed due to incidents and sharp edges in digital images.
+Accurately capturing such local variations using a single low-rank component model generally requires a substantial increase in rank $R$, which can be computationally prohibitive~\cite{yokota2016smooth}, as the per-iteration costs in most low-rank optimizers scale with $R$.
+Addressing this challenge demands frameworks that can jointly account for both global and local structures in a computationally efficient manner.